Introduction

 EyouAgro Mono + Tape Raschel Shade Netting

-If you are looking for light and durable material for your greenhouse, this EyouAgro Mono + Tape Raschel Shade Netting may be suitable.
+If you are looking for a light and durable material for your greenhouse, this EyouAgro Mono + Tape Raschel Shade Netting may be suitable.

 This light greenhouse is built from ultraviolet-stabilized polyethylene.